 Next, let’s go through the history of Monero.
 When was it born and what is the purpose of privacy coins?

-Monero is a decentralized project
+Monero explained – A decentralized project

 Monero is a different project compared to almost every other cryptocurrency.
 It is run by a decentralized team, which makes it like Bitcoin.
 This is one reason why many Bitcoin OGs like Monero of all altcoins.